hwwhww/consensus-specs/specs/_features/peerdas/das-core.md

 2. Help with some sort of distributed reconstruction.
 Those with full rows can compute extensions and seed missing samples to the network.
 This would either need to be able to send individual points on the gossip or would need some sort of req/resp faculty, potentially similar to an `IHAVEPOINTBITFIELD` and `IWANTSAMPLE`.

 However, for simplicity, we don't assign row custody assignments to nodes in the current design.

+### Subnet stability

+To start with a simple, stable backbone, for now, we don't shuffle the subnet assignments via the deterministic custody selection helper `get_custody_lines`.
+However, staggered rotation likely needs to happen on the order of the pruning period to ensure subnets can be utilized for recovery.
+For example, introducing an `epoch` argument allows the function to maintain stability over many epochs.